eth-sri/eth-sri.github.io/_blogposts/synthid.md

 This increases spoofing resistance, as the attacker will use a different model to produce spoofed texts.

 {:.blogpost-caption}
-***Summary:** SynthID-Text is harder to spoof compared to SOTA watermarks, owing this to each of its novel building blocks for different reasons.
+***Summary:** SynthID-Text is harder to spoof compared to other SOTA watermarks, owing this to each of its novel building blocks for different reasons.
 Increasing the attacker budget may make spoofing viable.*

 {:.blogpost-caption}
 ***Future Work:** Would spoofing be more effective with an order of magnitude larger attacker budget?
 Can adaptive attacks tailored to SynthID-Text be more successful?
 Would spoofing via [distillation](https://arxiv.org/abs/2312.04469) work?*